Common Azure Cosmos DB use cases

 Azure Cosmos DB is Microsoft’s globally distributed database service.
 The service is designed to allow customers to elastically (and independently) scale throughput and storage across any number of geographical regions.
 Azure Cosmos DB is the first globally distributed database service in the market today to offer comprehensive service level agreements encompassing throughput, latency, availability, and consistency.

 Azure Cosmos DB is a global distributed, multi-model database that is used in a wide range of applications and use cases.
 It is a good choice for any serverless application that needs low order-of-millisecond response times, and needs to scale rapidly and globally.
-It supports multiple data models (key-value, documents, graphs and columnar) and many APIs for data access including MongoDB API, SQL API, Graph API (Gremlin), and Tables API natively, and in an extensible manner.
+It supports multiple data models (key-value, documents, graphs and columnar) and many APIs for data access including MongoDB API, SQL API, Gremlin API, and Tables API natively, and in an extensible manner.

 The following are some attributes of Azure Cosmos DB that make it well-suited for high-performance applications with global ambition.